gg-dever/cloudcost-guardian/CONTRIBUTING.md

 # Contributing to CloudCost Guardian

 Thank you for your interest in contributing!
-This document outlines our development workflow and guidelines.
+This document outlines my development workflow and guidelines.

 ## 🌿 Branch Strategy

-We follow a **Git Flow** branching model for organized development:
+I follow a **Git Flow** branching model for organized development:

 ### Main Branches